Gas & Taxes at New Ruskin College

 In the 15 countries of the European Union, for instance, the IEA estimates that oil's share of total energy consumption has fallen from 60 per cent in 1973 to some 40 per cent by 2001.
 In Britain, spending on oil used to be equivalent to 6 per cent of GDP; it is now just 2 per cent.

 Even the US is less dependent on oil.
-William Poole, the president of the Federal Reserve Bank of St Louis, . . . estimates that, as a percentage of overall US output, the amount of oil the US uses has fallen by half over the past 30 years. (
+William Poole, the president of the Federal Reserve Bank of St Louis, . . . estimates that, as a percentage of overall US output, the amount of oil the US uses has fallen by half over the past 30 years.
+(Independent)

 So this ignorance, this distortion and misrepresentation is deliberate.
 The dishonesty in the mass media is only partly for ratings.